-Updated for 2015 :: check out this list of ideas for water fun while it’s hot in New Orleans.
+Updated for 2018 :: check out this list of ideas for water fun with kids while it’s hot in New Orleans.
 Throw on your sunscreen, pack your gear, and head out for a great time!
-New Orleans is hot, but we may as well enjoy it!
+New Orleans is hot, but we may as well enjoy it by visiting these New Orleans splash pads, pools and water parks!

 Places For Water Fun in and Around New Orleans

 The latest attraction in the Cool Zoo splash park, Gator Run, offers a new way to chill out at Audubon Zoo.
 Just like Cool Zoo, the water flowing in the lazy river can be heated when necessary.
-Admission to Cool Zoo, including Gator Run, is $10 for Audubon Nature Institute members and $12 for non-members, plus Audubon Zoo admission.
-Pay-One-price wristbands are $12 for Audubon members and $15 for non-members, offering admission to Cool Zoo and Gator Run and unlimited access to Audubon’s Dinosaur Adventure, train rides and carousel rides on the day of the purchase.
-Rafts are included in the admission price for Gator Run.
 Anyone under 48 inches will need a life jacket supplied by Audubon Zoo.
 No outside food or beverage is allowed in Cool Zoo or Gator Run.
 Visitors can bring their own towels or purchase them at the Cool Shop.
-Admission to Audubon Zoo is $18.95 for adults, $13.95 for children 2-12, and $14.95 for seniors 65+.
-Audubon Nature Institute members are admitted free of charge.
-Audubon Zoo, 6500 Magazine St., is open Monday through Friday, 10:00 am to 5:00pm; Saturday and Sunday, 10:00am to 6:00pm through Labor Day.

 NORDC Pools :: Did you all know that the City of New Orleans has local pools that are free and accessible to the public?
 It’s true!
 They also offer a whole host of swim lessons geared to different ages and abilities for FREE!
 Perhaps the most visible of these pools is the one in front of Audubon Zoo, but you can check the list to find the pool closest to you.
 Make sure you check to verify the hours the pools are open before heading out and please note that if the pool is filled to capacity, additional swimmers may not be allowed.